-The highly conductive hydrogel composite was fabricated by controlling the assembly and percolation of Ag flakes within a PAAmalginate hydrogel matrix.
-Ag flakes were utilized since silver has high electrical conductivity and the high aspect ratio of the flakes permits morphologies that allow for greater electrical conductivity compared with networks of other conductive particles with similar volume concentration.
+The highly conductive hydrogel composite was fabricated by controlling assembly and percolation of silver (Ag) flakes within a polyacrylamide (PAAm)-alginate hydrogel matrix.
+Ag flakes were utilized since silver has high electrical conductivity and the high aspect ratio of the flakes permits morphologies that allow for greater electrical conductivity compared to networks of other conductive particles with similar volume concentration.
 The key step in achieving high electrical conductivity is to perform a partial dehydration of the hydrogel matrix, which enables the Ag flakes to form percolation pathways that remain stable when the composite is stretched or rehydrated (Fig. 1a).
 The composition and synthesis of the PAAm-alginate gel matrix was adopted from previous work by Sun et al.43.
-However, for our system, we did not replace the sodium ion (Na+) of the alginate with other multivalent cations, such as the calcium ion (Ca2+), as had been previously done.
-Although the material is not ionically crosslinked by multivalent cations, it shows enhanced stretchability and toughness through the formation of a double-network hydrogel matrix enabled by mechanical and chemical interactions between two hydrogel matrices.
+However, for our system, we did not replace the sodium ion (Na+) of the alginate with other multivalent cations, such as calcium ion (Ca2+) as had been previously done.
+Although the material isn't ionically crosslinked by multivalent cations, it shows enhanced stretchability and toughness through the formation of a double-network hydrogel matrix enabled by mechanical and chemical interactions between two hydrogel matrices^{43,44}.

-After stencil-printing (Supplementary Fig. 3) and before performing the partial dehydration, the Ag-hydrogel composite is ionically conductive with a low conductivity ( $\sim 0.13 \,\mathrm{S \, cm^{-1}}$ ).
+After stencil printing (Supplementary Figure 3) and before performing the partial dehydration, the Ag-hydrogel is ionically conductive with a low conductivity (~0.13 S cm-1).
 At this stage of the fabrication process, the volume fraction of the Ag filler (5 vol%) is insufficient for percolation.
-The reason for using such a low volume fraction of Ag flakes instead of adding enough Ag fillers to exceed the percolation threshold is that the presence of a large amount of Ag will suppress the double crosslinking process of the hydrogel matrix.
-As observed in cross-section images taken using scanning electron microscopy, adjacent Ag flakes are separated by the surrounding hydrogel matrix and do not form a connected network (Fig. 1b, left).
-Given that the hydrogel matrix is composed of a hydrophilic polymer network with ~90 vol% of water, partial dehydration reduces the water content and allows for the formation of a percolating network of Ag flakes (Fig. 1b, right, and Supplementary Fig. 4).
+The reason for using such a low volume fraction of Ag flakes instead of adding enough Ag fillers to exceed percolation threshold is that the presence of a large amount of Ag will suppress the double crosslinking process of the hydrogel matrix.
+As observed in cross-section images taken by scanning electron microscopy (SEM), adjacent Ag flakes are separated by the surrounding hydrogel matrix and don't form a connected network (Fig. 1b left inset).
+Given that the hydrogel matrix is composed of a hydrophilic polymer network with ~90 vol% of water, partial dehydration reduces the water content and allows for the formation of a percolating network of Ag flakes (Fig. 1b right inset and Supplementary Figure 4).
 Concomitantly, we observed that the electrical conductivity of the composite increased from 0.128 S cm-1 to 374 S cm-1 after dehydration (Fig. 1b).
-The partial dehydration process enables the hydrogel composite to achieve high electrical conductivity, while maintaining tissue-like mechanical properties, that is, low Young's modulus and high stretchability (Fig. 1c).
+The partial dehydration process enables the hydrogel composite to achieve high electrical conductivity, while maintaining tissue-like mechanical properties, i.e., low Young's modulus and high stretchability (Fig. 1c).